Teaching-Accessibility/Reflow/README.md

 ## Introduction

-This project is created by RIT (Rochester Institute of Technology) and funded by the NSF (National Science Foundation).
+This project is created by RIT (Rochester Institute of Technology) and funded by the NSF (National Science Foundation) award #1825023.
 The goal of this project is to inform and educate people about the topic of Reflow in terms of accessibility.

-> All .pdf file types have corresponding .docx file types if you wish for custimization
+> All .pdf file types have corresponding .docx file types if you wish for customization

 ## Technologies